thiippal/abulafia/examples/README.md

 ## Creating a YAML configuration for classifying images

-In this example, we create a configuration file to be used with the `ImageClassification` class defined in 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊.
+In this example, we create a configuration file for the `ImageClassification` class.

-The following example breaks down how 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 uses YAML configuration files to create crowdsourcing tasks on Toloka.
+This example breaks down how 𝚊𝚋𝚞𝚕𝚊𝚏𝚒𝚊 uses YAML files to create and configure crowdsourcing tasks on Toloka.
 The complete configuration file referred to in this example may be found [here](config/classify_image.yaml).

 First we define a unique name for the crowdsourcing task under the key `name`.
-In this case, we call this task *classify_images*.
+In this case, we call the task *classify_images*.

 Next, we must provide information about the data and its structure under the key `data`.
 For this purpose, we define three additional keys: `file`, `input` and `output`.